 So, we did some investigating and are bringing you the following list.

 Have you been to any of these?
-Feel free to share your experiences in the comments!
+Please share your experiences in the comments!

 Museum of Dog: As we mentioned, we posted about this museum recently (in an article about some of the museum’s items being taken on a six-city tour).
 For those not familiar with the the it, located in the Berkshires in Massachusetts since April 2017, this museum is all about sharing the love of all things dog.
 It contains a collection of original photographs and memorabilia, including rare dog collars dating back to the 1800s.
 It boasts over 180 pieces created by dog loving artists including Mary Engel, William Wegman and Kathy Ruttenberg.